 Questions to ask the doctor

-Consider asking your doctor the following questions if you are pregnant and have recently been diagnosed with cancer.
+If you are pregnant and have recently been diagnosed with cancer, consider asking your doctor the following questions:

-- Do I need to begin treatment right away, or should I wait to start treatment?
+Do I need to begin treatment right away, or should I wait?